ComputeCanada/magic_castle/docs/README.md

 Magic Castle determines if an LDAP user should be member of a Slurm account based on its POSIX groups.
-When a user is added to a POSIX group, a daemon try to match the group name to the following regular expression:
+When a user is added to a POSIX group, a daemon tries to match the group name to the following regular expression:
 ```
 (ctb|def|rpp|rrg)-[a-z0-9_-]*
 ```